-For U.S. servicemembers and veterans, the VA loan program is one of the best ways to get the funding needed to buy a house.
-It’s also possible to refinance an existing VA loan.
-One of the requirements of getting any of these loans — which come with competitive interest rates — is the payment of the VA funding fee.
-Here’s how this fee works and the requirements associated with it.
+For U.S. servicemembers and veterans, the VA loan program is one of the best ways to get the funding needed to buy a house — or to refinance an existing mortgage, including a VA loan.
+One of the requirements for getting any of these loans — which come with competitive interest rates — is the payment of the VA funding fee.

 What is the VA funding fee?